simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 Note the `Alias` directive, which gives control to SimpleSAMLphp for all urls matching `http(s)://service.example.com/simplesaml/*`.
-SimpleSAMLphp makes several SAML interfaces available on the web; all of them are accessible through the `www` subdirectory of your SimpleSAMLphp installation.
+SimpleSAMLphp makes several SAML interfaces available on the web; all of them are accessible through the `public` subdirectory of your SimpleSAMLphp installation.
 You can name the alias whatever you want, but the name must be specified in the `baseurlpath` configuration option in the `config.php` file of SimpleSAMLphp as described in
 [the section called “SimpleSAMLphp configuration: config.php”](#section_6 "SimpleSAMLphp configuration: config.php").